longevityframework/longevity/longevity/src/jekyll/manual/ptype/primary-keys.md

 rest.

-While we anticipate most users will be satisfied with the basic usage of primary keys desrcibed above, a few extensions are provided for more demanding users.
+While we anticipate most users will be satisfied with the basic usage of primary keys described above, a few extensions are provided for more demanding users.
 As we describe these advanced features here, we will briefly discuss how they relate to the specific back ends that longevity supports.
 For a more complete discussion on their